Committees

 Documents:

-The Health, Safety, Environment and Communities Committee was formally created on 1 March 2019.
+The Strategy Committee was formally created on 25 February 2023.

 Key responsibilities